alvincsh/Pizza_Place_Sales_PowerBI_Project/README.md

 1. Due to lack of data, assumptions on the number of customers per pizza ordered had to be made, which may affect the accuracy of the results obtained.
 2. The data in this project is a fictitious and as such may not be applicable to real world scenarios.
 3. Data on the sales of some of the pizzas may be incomplete, leading to less accurate recommendations.
+4. Due to lack of space and to focus on the pizza analysis story, graphs for analyzing quarterly sales were not included in the final dashboard.